 You may ask, why is being courteous important during my deposition?
 Well, it is, maybe even more so than the other two rules (well not the first but definitely the second).
 The reason that this is important is that after your deposition, the defendant’s attorney is going to make a report to the insurance carrier.
 The most important thing on that report is “how the witness will perform at trial”.
 If you come off as abrasive, mean, or have other bad qualities (like being a gangbanger), the adjuster is going to know that a jury will not find you in a favorable light and do anything to avoid giving you money at the time of deliberation.
 I have seen it happen time and time again.
 A person with a lousy case but a great personality is able to settle the case for top dollar because the adjuster/attorney knows that the jury is going to be eating out of their hand.

-Conversely, I have seen a person with a really great case (good liability, causation, and damages, see our article on what makes a good personal injury case here: ______) and they are not able to settle their case and/or lose at trial because they come off as nasty, disrespectful, or otherwise as a bad person.
+Conversely, I have seen a person with a really great case and they are not able to settle their case and/or lose at trial because they come off as nasty, disrespectful, or otherwise as a bad person.
 It is legal realism at its finest: “people will do good things for people that they like and bad things to people that they do not like.
 So do yourself a favor, be cool as a cucumber during your deposition.
 As soon as you lose your cool, you will get into big trouble down the road.

 In sum, performing at a deposition boils down to these three ground rules.
 There are other guidelines to follow for specific cases, which you will want to talk to your attorney about but these ground rules apply in every case without fail.
-The other guidelines are fact-specific and depend on whether your case was a car accident, slip and fall, medical malpractice, product defect, trip and fall, or premise liability action.
+The other guidelines are fact-specific and depend on whether your personal injury case was a car accident, slip and fall, medical malpractice, product defect, or premise liability action.